BasedLinux/bsd/doc/manual/source/development/testing.md

 the _hard_ way from the getgo.
 Fundamentals may have changed since.

-Here's the build command I used to do this on and for x86_64-darwin: nix build --out-link /tmp/foo ".#checks.x86_64-darwin.binaryTarball"
+Here's the build command I used to do this on and for x86_64-darwin: bsd build --out-link /tmp/foo ".#checks.x86_64-darwin.binaryTarball"

 I used the stable out-link to make it easier to script the next steps: link=$(readlink /tmp/foo)